ee538/fall24-project-kkkkkkyia/report.md

 <center><h3>Team Member: Yuhui Wu(USC ID:6466358591)  Junfei Huang(USC ID:8035067981)</h3></center>

+# Overview
+The Trojan Map project is a comprehensive tool designed to model, analyze, and solve geographic problems in a localized area, using advanced algorithms for data retrieval, pathfinding, and optimization.
+The project provides functionality for analyzing a map’s geographic data, performing path planning, and solving related computational problems like the Traveling Salesperson Problem (TSP).

 # Member Functions & Variables
 | Name                                             | Description                                                  |
 | ------------------------------------------------ | ------------------------------------------------------------ |